 3. Committee of Management team.

-The business affairs of the station are managed by the management team, backed by the main charitys trustees board.
+The business affairs of the station are managed by the management team, backed by the main charities trustees board.

 As the need arises, sub-committees are formed to investigate and develop specific projects.
 All committee members are volunteers.